dtechsrv/LibreELEC-AML/README.md

 This repository is based on [LibreELEC/LibreELEC.tv](https://github.com/LibreELEC/LibreELEC.tv).

-# How to crate bootable media, start, install and update the firmware
+# How to create bootable media, start, install and update the firmware

 **Create bootable SD Card**